 The main reasons I love this particular heated blanket are:

-- It has ten heat settings, so there’s a wide range of heat levels.
+- It has six heat settings, so there’s a wide range of heat levels.

 - It heats up fast!
 If I turn it on and then go and brush my teeth, it’s already warm when I walk back to bed.

-- It has a ten-hour safety shut off, so it’ll keep you warm all night, and still shut itself off in the morning if you forget to do so.
+- It has an eight-hour safety shut-off, so it’ll keep you warm all night, and still shut itself off in the morning if you forget to do so.

 - It can go in the washing machine.